amoutonnet/FinancialMarketsSimulation/README.md

 ### Time Steps

-Here is the progess of each time step:
+Here is the progress of each time step:

 1. Market makers make the market.
 2. Dealers take actions.
 Each trading decision creates an order summarizing the details of the incoming transaction.